Spooghetti420/advent-of-code-2022/README.md

 number of overlaps at all.
 These both just needed us to think about what the overlap meant in each case, and so I translated both cases into just 2 if-statements.
 I hope you can understand the comments that I wrote for each one...!
 Sorry if they're rather poorly explained, though...

+### Day 5
+Well, gee.. that was suddenly a rather large spike...!
+Yes, the difficulty went way up today, but I still managed.
+The data was in a _very_ awkward format, and so I ended up making several helper functions for just that.
+But let's talk concrete stuff here: the puzzle was about moving crates, given a large pile to start with, and some instructions about "how many crates to move, from which pile, and where to".
+First, we needed to read in the piles of crates (I did it in a bunch of lists), and then process all the instructions as asked of us.
+This was all rather complicated, so I did almost all of the work in just two functions: `load_crates`, and `move_crate`, which I later had to split into `move_crate_9000` and `move_crate 9001`...
+Anyway, the load_crates function would load in the data as a list of lists (each sublist is a pile of crates, i.e. just single-letter strings), as well as give back the instructions as a list of "Move" objects that I created;
+they are just to store the parameters of the move instructions, like where to move stuff from and where to.
+The move_crate function would then move crates, according to one instruction at a time.
+Finally, I made a function to build up the string that represents the top of each pile, which is the answer format they were going for today.
+Doesn't the main code look quite pretty?
+Only 4 lines to summarise 95! :')